Pyrdacor/Ambermoon-Advanced/README.md

 As the game is an extension of the original game, it should also be playable on the Amiga.
 So this Mod will mostly add things that can be added though data and not code.
 So there will be no new fancy windows or completely new game features.

 This also means that the game size has to be kept quiet low.
-So don't expect huge new graphics etc. Visual changes might be mostly done though different palettes.
+So don't expect huge new graphics etc. Visual changes might be mostly done through different palettes.

 My exact plans are not revealed yet. ;) But I promise it will be a cool addition.